subpixelch/flexgrid/README.md

 ### Source Ordering

-Since we're using FlexBox you can simply swap the order of elements with the `order` rule.
+Since we're using Flexbox you can simply swap the order of elements with the `order` rule.

 ```html
 <section>